-allow our community to respond to leadings in the moment.
-They provide agility in addressing a specific need as soon as it arises and help to get the job done quickly.
+Sprints allow our community to respond to leadings in the moment.
+They provide agility in addressing a specific need as soon as it arises and helps to get the job done quickly.
 They last no longer than one to six months; the shorter the better.
 This time frame allows Friends to jump on board for a project, participate in something meaningful to them, and then move on without extended commitment.

-Examples of sprints might include organizing an event like a weekend retreat or a social action/witness; meeting intervisitation or other gathering; or developing a document or set of resources for Friends on a particular topic.
+Examples of sprints might include organizing an event like a weekend retreat or a social action/witness; meeting intervisitation or other gatherings; or developing a document or set of resources for Friends on a particular topic.